top of page

 Will I Have To Pay Stamp Duty As A First-time Buyer?

 That depends on exactly how much the property you’re buying is worth.
-First time buyers currently don’t pay any SDLT up to £425,000.
+First time buyers currently don’t pay any SDLT up to £425,000 but this incentive ends on 31st March 2025, at which point the threshold will reduce to £300,000.

 How Much Does Stamp Duty Cost?